Best SSDs for Remote Workers: Speed and Reliability in 2026

 Pros

-• 7,300 MB/s sequential read speed is among the fastest PCIe Gen 4 SSDs available
+• 7,300 MB/s sequential read is among the fastest PCIe Gen 4 SSDs available in any form factor

-• 600 TBW endurance rating supports years of heavy professional use
+• 600 TBW endurance supports years of heavy professional use

 • 5-year warranty provides coverage for the full expected lifespan of most work laptops